 Plane does not charge any conversion fees.
-However, some countries impose taxes on foreign exchange.
-This is out of our control as it is collected by financial institutions that process payments and pay to the local tax authorities.
-The rates are usually set by local governments.
+However, some countries impose taxes on foreign exchange transactions.
+These taxes are collected by financial institutions processing the payments and are then paid directly to local tax authorities.
+The rates are set by each country’s government, and Plane has no control over them.

 It’s important to note that the amount of tax varies by country, as shown below.